 Regular physical activity and diet can help individuals lose their visceral fat, in addition to providing benefits like lower blood pressure and cholesterol levels.

 Developed by Select Research, BVI is the result of over 10 years of successful cooperative development with Mayo Clinic based in Rochester, Minnesota and the Medical Research Council in the UK.
-Additional collaborators from all over the world have been involved, including Heartlands NHS Hospital, the Medical Research Council, Aston University and the University of Westminster.
-A full list of collaborators below.
+Additional collaborators from all over the world have been involved, including Heartlands NHS Hospital, Aston University and the University of Westminster.
+A full list of collaborators is shown below.

 Select Research has been a pioneer in 3D photonic measurement of the human body, with over 20 years of research and development.
 Patented in the US and across Europe, BVI technology produces a 3D image from only two digital images, while other methods (MRI, DEXA, Ultrasound and Bio-Impedance) of measuring body volume are based on two-dimensional data applications.
-While other methods (MRI, DEXA, Ultrasound and Bio-Impedance) of measuring body volume are based on two-dimensional data applications.
-The BVI application is CE marked in Europe, MHRA approved in the UK and after FDA review in the USA has been classified as a 'general wellness' product.
-While other methods (MRI, DEXA, Ultrasound and Bio-Impedance) of measuring body volume are based on two-dimensional data applications.
-The BVI application is CE marked in Europe, MHRA approved in the UK and after FDA review in the USA has been classified as a 'general wellness' product.
+The BVI application is CE marked in Europe, MHRA approved in the UK and certified by FDA as a 'general wellness' product.

 We are busy improving the user experience on BVI Pro and will be back on the App Store soon.